Jessica Reed

 Strain Type:Hybrid

-THC Content:18-27%
+THC Content:25-28%

 CBD Content:<1%

-Primary Effects:Relaxed, Happy, Euphoric, Uplifted, Hungry
+Primary Effects:Relaxed, Happy, Euphoric, Uplifted, Creative

 Flavors:Vanilla, Pepper, Butter, Sweet

-Growing Difficulty:Easy
+Growing Difficulty:Moderate

 Flowering Time:8-10 weeks

-Best For:Anxiety, Stress, Depression, Lack of appetite, PTSD
+Best For:Anxiety, Stress, Depression, Lack of appetite, Ptsd

 Wedding Cake